-The Minnesota Housing multifamily division currently offers two processes for owners to request funding: the consolidated Request for Proposals (RFP) and an open pipeline.
-Refer to Minnesota Housing's Application Guide for more information regarding applying for multifamily resources.
+The Minnesota Housing multifamily division currently offers two processes for owners to request funding: the consolidated Request for Proposals (RFP) and year round funding.
+Refer to Minnesota Housing's website for more information regarding applying for multifamily resources.

 If selected at time of formal application, the contractor (single prime general contractor) will likely be requested by the applicant to assist with preparing materials necessary for formal application.